hrap1919/qbc/README.md

 2. qbtoradd (-u 'URL' | -f FILENAME) [OPTIONS]

     Add a torrent by a URL (use quotes), or by a torrent FILE.
+Each OPTION has the form ARG=VALUE for ARGs listed in WebUI API https://github.com/qbittorrent/qBittorrent/wiki/WebUI-API-(qBittorrent-4.1)#add-new-torrent
 3. qbprefget [(-r PREF_PROPERTY | PREF_PROPERTY_1 [PREF_PROPERTY_2 ...])]

     Print specified preference properties, or print all preferences.
 With the "-r" option the function returns the raw value of a property